web-infra-dev/garfish/packages/bridge-react/README.md

 ## Credit

-- [single-spa](https://github.com/single-spa/single-spa) for community raised a hot wave of micro front-end solutions, learned a lot of amazing Garfish bridge system design ideas.
+- [single-spa](https://github.com/single-spa/single-spa) for community raised a hot wave of micro front-end solutions, and we refer to the implementation of the bridge part in [single-spa](https://github.com/single-spa/single-spa) and we think it is a good design, so we fork the code of the bridge implementation part and make some adjustments for the lifecycles in Garfish.